 If you’ve been sleeping on jackfruit, allow us to introduce you to your favorite new ingredient for meat replacement, the jackfruit pulled pork.

 There are a variety of creative meat substitutes on the market today, from the classic tofu to something as simple as mushrooms.
-Thanks to its unique texture and subtly sweet taste, jackfruit is quickly becoming one of the most popular options, especially for making vegan jackfruit pulled pork.
+Thanks to its unique texture and subtly sweet taste, jackfruit meat is quickly becoming one of the most popular options, especially for making vegan jackfruit pulled pork.
 Besides being a cruelty-free alternative, it also has zero saturated fats.
 What’s not to love?

 Curious about how to prepare and reap the rewards of jackfruit?
 Here’s everything you need to know.